pmodwrc/fits2db/docs/user-guide/usage.md

 !!! note
     if a folder is given all fits files under this folder will be taken recursively for upload.

+!!! note
+    if the date column is not 'timestamp', a copy of the date column called 'timestamp' is created.
+This is due to backward compatibility reasons.

 ## __Check if the right files are taken__
 You can check if you get the right fits files with
 ```bash